unbit/uwsgi-docs/ImperialMonitors.rst

 4. The UID of the vassal instance.
 Required in :ref:`Tyrant` mode only.
 5. The GID of the vassal instance.
 Required in :ref:`Tyrant` mode only.
 6. Socket for on demand vassal activation.
 If specified, vassal will be run in on demand mode.
-If ommited or empty, vassal will be run normally.
+If omitted or empty, vassal will be run normally.
 Go to :doc:`OnDemandVassals` for more information.

 .. code-block:: sh